 9 Who Is The TV Doctor?

 In TV commercials for this supplement, you see Dr. Julius Woythaler say “I'm very impressed with Rodney's weight loss.
 His blood pressure and weight loss have really improved.”
-Dr Woythaler is a cardiologist.
+Dr. Woythaler is a cardiologist.

 In the TV commercial, it's stated Rodney Peete had lost over 30 pounds while taking Lipozene.
 Losing weight often reduces both blood pressure and cholesterol levels as well as stress on knees and other joints.
 So, what the physician says makes sense.

-While it's not stated if Rodney watched his diet and exercised, when in doubt, assume he did.
+While it's not stated if Rodney watched his diet and exercised when in doubt, assume he did.

 10 Any Lipozene Side Effects

-This supplement has been around a lot longer than Holly Robinson and Rodney Peete have been on TV advertising it.
+This supplement has been around a lot longer than Holly Robinson and Rodney Peete has been on TV advertising it.
 The longevity of the product may be one of the reasons they decided to align themselves with it.
 I'm not aware of any serious side effects like liver or kidney problems from this product when it's used as directed.

 The supplement does not contain any stimulates like ephedra or caffeine so it won't keep you awake at night.
 The MetaboUp Plus supplement does have some caffeine so don't take that supplement close to bedtime.

-While few side effects would be expected in healthy people, here's a short list of things to think about before you try Lipozene:
+While few side effects would be expected in healthy people, here's a shortlist of things to think about before you try Lipozene: